Kong/kongponents/docs/components/collapse.md

 - `visible-content` - Content displayed above the collapsible content that is always visible
 - `trigger-content` - Contents of the trigger link anchor; click handling is built-in
 - `trigger` - Completely control the trigger, including managing click events
+  - `isCollapsed` boolean and `toggle` function available as slot params

 ::: tip Note
   You may utilize the `trigger-content` slot (to control the anchor text) or the `trigger` slot (to control the content of the entire trigger), but not both; if utilizing the `trigger` slot the `trigger-content` slot will not render.